neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/howto/data_analysis/ffmpeg.md

-# Video encoding primer and common `ffmpeg` workflows
+# Common `ffmpeg` workflows

 `ffmpeg` is a very powerful tool to work with video data, but has a few gotchas that can be tricky.
 Below you can find some recommendations for common workflows and the rationale behind them.

 We recommend reading [A primer on video encoding](video-primer.md) first to understand the key concepts discussed below.

+We assume constant frame rate cases.
+We also use `ffprobe`.

 ## Recommended re-encoding command
 For all the rest: recommended to re-encode video first